The best Wi-Fi speakers and music systems of 2017

 Before you buy

-In the list below we've focused on the individual hardware we like.
+In the next section you'll find a list of our favorite current devices and hardware.
 Before you take the leap, however, keep a few key points in mind:

-- Make sure your prospective choice supports your favorite music and audio apps.
+- Make sure your favorite music and audio apps are supported.
 Most products support Pandora and Spotify, but double-check first to be sure.
 Is your music stored in iTunes, Google Play Music or Amazon Music?
 You'll still be fine with a Sonos (for instance), but other products may offer less than perfect support.

-- Make sure your choice works with your devices and operating system.
-Nearly all of these products are compatible with Android and iOS, but with differing levels of compatibility.
+- Make sure your choice works with your phone(s) or tablet(s).
+Nearly all of these products are compatible with Android and iOS, but at differing levels.
 For instance, Chromecast Audio works with every app on Android, but only a smaller subset on iOS.
 Likewise, Sonos' Trueplay tuning system works only on iPhones, not Android devices.

 - Look at multiroom expansion options.
-Wi-Fi is better than Bluetooth for streaming music to multiple rooms in the home.
 If you're interested in piping audio into two or more rooms, look at the prices and features of other products in the same product "family."
 All Sonos products work together, as do Yamaha's MusicCast, LG's Music Flow and Bose's SoundTouch products, to name but a few.
-Google Cast products are compatible across brands, but -- weirdly -- don't yet work with Google's own Chromecast Audio product.
+Chromecast built-in products are compatible across brands and work with Google's own Chromecast Audio and Google Home products.

-- Note that better performance and features may be only a firmware update away.
-For better or worse, all modern connected devices are now works in progress.
+- Better performance and features may be only a firmware update away.
+For better or worse, all modern-connected devices are now works in progress.
 What you get out of the box isn't necessarily the final result.
 The better companies are always tweaking and updating their products, delivering anything from small usability enhancements to game-changing new features.
-For instance, a 2015 software update to newer Bose SoundTouch units added Spotify and Sirius XM support, as well as compatibility with high-res FLAC audio files.
+For instance, a 2016 software update to all Sonos products added Spotify Connect -- some of which almost predate Spotify itself.
 And Google made good on its promise to add multiroom support to its Chromecast Audio product months after it debuted, making an already great product even better.
 In other words, a product that is hard to use today could be our most recommended tomorrow with the right software.

 The best Wi-Fi audio products right now